 Where $\mathcal{A}_{\mathrm{scale}}$ is the anchor box scale factor, $_h$ and $_w$ are height and width in pixel, $\mathcal{T}$ is the size of a target object, $\mathcal{M}$ the input size of the CNN model, $\mathcal{I}$ the size of the synthetic image, $s$ the stride of the CNN feature extractor and $\mathcal{A}_{h}\mathcal{A}_{w}$ height and width of the anchor box of scale 1.
-By applying (\ref{eq:scale}) for the above given target object sizes, dataset-1 has the scale factors [0.25, 0.5, 1] and all other datasets have the scale factors [0.25, 0.5, 1, 2, 3.5], the aspect ratios are same for all [0.5, 1, 2].
+By applying (\ref{eq:scale}) for the above given target object sizes, data set-1 has the scale factors [0.25, 0.5, 1] and all other data sets have the scale factors [0.25, 0.5, 1, 2, 3.5], the aspect ratios are same for all [0.5, 1, 2].

 The training was done on four parallel NVIDIA RTX-2080Ti GPUs by using the NVIDIA docker implementation of the TensorFlow deep learning framework.
 The .png images and .xml annotation files were parsed to the TFRecord binary format to enable TensorFlow's data API.
 The images in the TFRecord files have the size of 2048 $\times$ 2048 pixels and are downscaled to an input size of 1024 $\times$ 1024 pixels on the fly during training.
-Eight training shards in TFRecord format hold 95\% of all examples, whereas the single validation shard contains the remaining 5\% for each synthetic dataset.
-The test dataset is not part of the synthetic dataset but is the independent, manual labelled ground truth dataset of the four introduced test sites.
-Further hyperparameter settings during training are a momentum optimiser with a momentum of 0.9 and a learning rate with a cosine decay \cite{loshchilov2017sgdr} with a base of 0.01 over 10,687 or 21,375 training steps and a batch size of 4 for dataset-1 and all other datasets, respectively.
+Eight training shards in TFRecord format hold 95\% of all examples, whereas the single validation shard contains the remaining 5\% for each synthetic data set.
+The test data set is not part of the synthetic data set but is the independent, manually labelled ground truth data set of the four introduced test sites.
+Further hyperparameter settings during training are a momentum optimiser with a momentum of 0.9 and a learning rate with a cosine decay \cite{loshchilov2017sgdr} with a base of 0.01 over 10,687 or 21,375 training steps and a batch size of 4 for data set-1 and all other data sets, respectively.